waxx567/django-practice/crm/README.md

 Create your own account and explore the app to your heart's content!

 ---
-For any issues or further assistance, feel free to [email me](feedback@fivefiftyfive.io).
+If you have any feedback, suggestions, or advice, [email me](feedback@fivefiftyfive.io).
+Let's chat!